Puma Heritage Estate Planning Service

 The Puma Heritage Estate Planning Service provides investors with access to private trading companies expected to qualify for Business Property Relief.
 After two years, the investment should benefit from IHT relief, provided it is still held on death.
 Tax rules can change and benefits depend on circumstances.

 Puma Heritage has attracted significant interest from investors in recent years.
-Today, the business has net assets of £135 million.
-The business has a loan book of 54 loans, spread across a range of property sectors, including student accommodation, hotels, offices and care homes.
+As at the end of January 2022 the company had net assets of £155 million.
+The business has a loan book of 57 loans, spread across a range of property sectors, including student accommodation, hotels, offices and care homes.

-The Puma property finance team has made 509 loans worth £728 million over its 15-year history.
+Puma Property Finance team has made 552 loans worth £931 million since 2005.
 To date, it has not lost any capital on its loans, although please note past performance is not a guide to the future and capital is at risk.

 - Well resourced property finance team